MarkvanMents/docs/content/developerportal/deploy/custom-domains.md

     ![](attachments/custom-domains/21168226.png)

     {{% alert type="info" %}}The SSL/TLS private key will be stored in our secure keystore.
-It will not be available for download in order to keep it secure.{{% /alert %}}
+It will not be available for download in order to keep it secure.{% endhint %}

 You can now go to your certificate authority to get a signed SSL/TLS certificate.